austind/pyplus-ons/day3/parsers/exercise1.md

 ['Gi0/1/3']
 ```

-Note: `textfsm.py` should be on your PATH so you can call it as shown in the exampel above.
+Note: `textfsm.py` should be on your PATH so you can call it as shown in the example above.